petrelharp/pyslim/docs/metadata.md

 - `pedigree_id`: the "pedigree ID", unique within the SLiM simulation
-- `pedigree_p1`, `pedigree_p2`: the pedigree IDs of the individuals' two parents (they may be equal in the case of selfing, or `-1` to indicate no parent, in the case of the initial generation or for cloning)
+- `pedigree_p1`, `pedigree_p2`: the pedigree IDs of the individuals' two parents (they may be equal in the case of selfing, or `-1` to indicate no parent, in the case of the initial generation)
 - `age`: the `.age` property within SLiM at the time the file was written out
 - `subpopulation`: the subpopulation within SLiM the individual was in at the time the file was written out
 - `sex`: the sex of the individual (either {data}`.INDIVIDUAL_TYPE_FEMALE`, {data}`.INDIVIDUAL_TYPE_MALE`, or {data}`.INDIVIDUAL_TYPE_HERMAPHRODITE`)